spryker/spryker-docs/docs/scos/dev/features/202108.0/approval-process/approval-process-feature-overview.md

 ### Quote lock functionality
 After the quote is submitted for approval, it gets locked for both the buyer and the approver.
 This functionality prevents any changes to the quote's content while it's in the pending approval state.

 Quote lock is fulfilled with the help of the `isLocked` bool parameter that has been added to the Cart module.
-The `IsLocked` parameter is added to `\Spryker\Zed\Quote\QuoteConfig::getQuoteFieldsAllowedForSaving()`.
+The `IsLocked` parameter is added to `/Spryker/Zed/Quote/QuoteConfig::getQuoteFieldsAllowedForSaving()`.

 When the `isLocked` parameter is set to true, then:
 * Items cannot be added or removed from the quote.